joeig/eee-safe/README.md

 This option stores every backup in a dedicated file on the local filesystem.

-This storage backend does currently **not** support auto-deletion of expired backups.
-You probably want to workaround this constraint using a `find` cronjob.
+This storage backend does currently **not** support thread-safety and auto-deletion of expired backups.
+You probably want to implement auto-deletion by using a `find` cronjob.

 ## Troubleshooting